The Constitution of the NJIT Broadcasting Association

 The Business Manager shall handle all monetary transactions.
 He or she keeps correspondence with the Student Senate Finance Committee as well as attending Cabinet Meetings on the first Monday of every month and submitting all senate request forms.
 He or she is responsible for proposing an annual budget in the Spring Semester for the following school year.
 He or she is to work with the Public Relations Manager when dealing with any monetary advertisements and an overall promotions budget.
 He or she shall handle all professional communications.

-The position of host may be revoked at any time for any violation of the WJTB Broadcasting Rules by the General Manager or Station Manager, and must have a majority vote by the Executive Council the week following in order to determine the length of time of the suspension.
+The position of host may be revoked at any time for any violation of the WJTB Rules and Regulations by the General Manager or Station Manager, and must have a majority vote by the Executive Board the week following in order to determine the length of time of the suspension.

 Article VI: Election of Officers